 The Center for Academic Success works with students at all levels to enable them to reach their full educational potential.
 The center also offers resources to help faculty develop alternative approaches to instruction.
 The center's professional specialists in writing, reading, mathematics, and study skills are available to address academic deficiencies and sharpen the skills necessary for college success.
 Peer tutors are trained to assist students in a variety of courses and majors.
 The tutor-training program is recognized and certified by the College Reading and Learning Association.
-Tutor trainees can enroll in the College's one-credit Foundations of Tutoring course, or participate in an equivalent series of workshops.
-This preparation ensures that tutors can assist their peers consistently and effectively.
+Tutor trainees enroll in the College's one-credit Foundations of Tutoring course to ensure that they can assist their peers consistently and effectively.